bbatsov/batsov.com/_posts/2021-11-29-firefox-is-the-only-alternative.md

 stuck on every Chromium browser after a few hours, but would work flawlessly on Firefox.

+Sadly, despite all of its improvements Firefox's share of the desktop browser market has been slowly going down from 32% in 2009-2010 to only 8% today.
+Clearly, that market share was lost solely to Chrome & co. [^2] I can attribute this decline to various factors:

+- Google's massive development resources and marketing machine.
+- Most people not thinking about the long-term ramifications of ending up in a market with a single vendor in it.
+- Firefox losing its status of a shiny new thing over the years.
+- Mozilla's inability to capitalize on the popularity of Firefox in the past.
+I think almost all of their revenue came from a search deal with Google.

 Notice that I haven't even mentioned privacy today.
 Obviously for a proprietary browser it's pretty hard to assess how it (mis)handles your browsing data.
 I'm fairly certain that you can have a privacy-respecting browsing experience based on Chromium (we have Brave), but for me that has never been the problem.
 The problem is having real competition and real alternatives.
 As it stands today we almost a duopoly (Chrome and Safari) and pretty much a monopoly outside of Apple's walled garden.
 Firefox remains our only real alternative.
 Remember that next time you decide you don't care about Chrome slowly eating the web.

 [^1]: Chrome's Blink engine was forked from WebKit after Google has some falling out with Apple.
 Seems companies are really struggling to work together on such supposedly open-source projects.
+[^2]: See [this video](https://www.youtube.com/watch?v=s9pvB4N99sQ) that shows nicely the shift in the browser market sentiment.